SwethaVipparla/modified-xv6-riscv/README.md

    }
    ```

-#### 2.3) MLFQ
+#### 2.3) Multi Level Feedback Queue

 In MLFQ, if a process voluntarily relinquishes CPU control, it is removed from the queue.
 When it is ready to rejoin, it is added to the end of the same queue.

-So, if a process, just relinquishes control before its time slice gets over, then it will relinquish control.
-By this, it will always remain in the top priority and keep getting executed in the main queue.
+If a process uses up a lot of time, it is pushed to a lower queue.

+Aging is implemented in order to ensure that such processes are not starved and get executed at some point in time.

 ### 3) Procdump